harmonylang/harmonylang.github.io/docs-src/textbook/values.md

 ### Bag or Multiset

-A bag is represented by a dictionary that maps each element to its multiplicity, for example: { 10:2, 12:1 }.
-The `bag` module contains various convenient routines that operate on lists or tuples.
+A bag is represented by a dictionary that maps each element to its multiplicity.
+For example: `{ 10:2, 12:1 }` is the bag containing two copies of 10 and one copy of 12.
+The `bag` module contains various convenient routines that operate on bags.
 Native operations on bags include the following:

 | Operation | Description |